ManikMaity/Learn-ReactJS/broCode-react/README.md

     setColor(c => c == "#317a4c" ? "#453461" : "#317a4c");
   }
 ```
-- But if we pass the color in the useEffect array the title will update on change color.
+- But if we pass the color in the useEffect array, the title will update on change color.
 ```js
   useEffect(() => {
     document.title = `Count ${count}, Color ${color}`;